 Child protective services are government agencies that respond to reports of child abuse or neglect.
 Their goal is to keep children in the community safe.
-In Milwaukee County, child protective services is an agency run by the Wisconsin Department of Children and Families and is called the Bureau of Milwaukee Child Welfare.
+In Milwaukee County, child protective services is an agency run by the Wisconsin Department of Children and Families and is called the Division of Milwaukee Child Protective Services.
 Other counties in Wisconsin have their own agencies, such as the Waukesha County Department of Health and Human Services.
 These agencies send out social workers to investigate reports of child abuse.
+Go to http://dcf.wisconsin.gov/reportabuse to find your county's child protective services contact person.